 Those groups were also far more likely to agree that the poor "have it easy," receiving benefits without doing anything to earn them.
 And they were more likely to say that government aid to the poor does more harm than good, a statement that almost all solid liberals rejected.

 The disparity of views of the social safety net is mirrored by divergent views on federal spending.
 A majority of the next-generation left said the government can't afford to do much more for the poor, along with more than a third of the faith-and-family left.
 Just 12 percent of the solid liberals said they felt the same way.
-If Alex P. Keaton were a millennial, he may have wound up among the next-generation left.
+If report were a millennial, he may have wound up among the next-generation left.

 How you interpret these findings depends on what you consider the biggest challenges facing the country.
 If you think the main problem with Democrats is their reluctance to cut entitlement spending, this report is welcome news.
 It means that even if Republicans' opposition to immigration reform keeps Democrats in the White House, the next president will think twice before expanding the safety net.